-If you manage an SME then you might have genuine worries about how staff holidays will impact on your business.
+If you manage an SME, then you might have genuine worries about how staff holidays will impact on your business.
 But whilst concerns over inadequate cover or losing a unique skillset during vacations might be relevant, there is strong evidence that staff holidays can actually bring productivity gains to your business.

-The facts on breaks and productivity
+The facts on holidays and productivity

 We might think that focusing on a healthy work/life balance is a preoccupation of the 21st Century, but in fact the Ford Motor company was breaking ground in this area almost a hundred years ago.